ChorusOne/solana-mev/README.md

 as the input of the previous instruction.
 As an extra guarantee that the transaction produces a profitable transaction, we check that the transaction is profitable.
 Transactions that execute but fail are not included in the block.
+Note, it is possible to lift this limitation, but the changes with respect to the upstream validator would become more invasive than our current patches.

 We are limited to a maximum of three instructions per transaction, this is due to Solana's limitations on the transaction's length, one could extend an